-- You are 65 years of age or older.
+- You are 65 years or older.

 - You have diabetes.

-- You suffer from liver or kidney failure.
+- You have liver or kidney failure.

-- You are seriously overweight.
+- You are severely overweight.

-- You have multiple disabilities.
+- You have multiple physical impairments.

 You need to be vaccinated every year

-Where can I get the vaccination?
+Where can I get my vaccination?

-Pregnancy and breast feeding
+Pregnancy and breastfeeding